lassejonassen/WebApi-Template-CA/README.md

 ## Contribution
 Should you want to contribute in any way, please open an Issue and create a Pull Request with the changes you want to make.

+Any additional documentation can be viewed in the documentation-folder.